 Nice try, but false.
 Examiners are trained to spot the small eye movements we make when checking our mirrors.
 Dramatically moving your head all of the time is only going to take your concentration off of driving.

-If you still have any questions about other driving lesson myths, please feel free to call us on 0800 4581 226 and we will answer any questions or concerns you may have about your driving lesson requirements.
+If you still have any questions about other driving lesson myths, please feel free to contact us and we will answer any questions or concerns you may have about your driving lesson requirements.